Whenti/qey/README.md

 ```
 where `<hotstring>` must not contain any space.
 Empty lines and lines between brackets will not be considered.
 If you have any trouble setting it up, please refer to the [example file](data_example.ini).

-You can associate this file with `qey` using
+You can associate `qey` to this file using
 ```
 qey setfile <path>
 ```